ShawnWu2021/macos-configuration-bolt/README.md

 To launch the downloading of the MacOSX Catalina Base Box & creation of the VMs, type:
 * `vagrant up --provider virtualbox`

 To test if the VMs are up, open "VirtualBox" console from your Desktop.
-You will see the Master VM powered off and then 2 VMs running.
+You will see the Base VM powered off and then 2 VMs running.

 You can log into the VMs using the following ways:
 * `ssh vagrant@mac1 or ssh vagrant@mac2` -> password:vagrant